 By Keith Reid

-Another RFS milestone passed on May 30, 2019, when EPA finalized the required regulatory adjustments to allow gasoline containing 15 percent ethanol, or E15, to be sold year-round.
+Another renewable fuel standard (RFS) milestone passed on May 30, 2019, when EPA finalized the required regulatory adjustments to allow gasoline containing 15 percent ethanol, or E15, to be sold year-round.
 The primary impediment from an EPA perspective had been the increased evaporative nature of ethanol blended fuels.
 This is exasperated in the hotter, summer months.
-To allow the now ubiquitous E10 gasoline to be sold under Clean Air Act requirements, it was granted a 1-psi Reid Vapor Pressure waiver for summer blends and that is now been extended to E15.
+To allow the now ubiquitous E10 gasoline to be sold under Clean Air Act requirements, it was granted a 1-psi Reid Vapor Pressure (RVP) waiver for summer blends and that is now extended to E15.
 (See full rule HERE.)